 spiritually, too: Saturday is the customary day for going to Confession, a "weekly cleaning" that readies

 one for the Sunday reception of the Eucharist.

 Make Sundays a day for something special to the family, something your

 For dinner, have

 a special "Sunday food" that pleases all and becomes a family tradition

-tablecloth, low lighting, pretty china, a nice wine,
+tablecloth, low lighting, "nice" (at least pretty) china, a nice wine,

 and softly-played music that uplifts or is relevant to your ethnic